National Stock Exchange (NSE)

 What is National Stock Exchange (NSE)?

-The National Stock Exchange (NSE) is an Indian stock market situated in Mumbai and founded in 1992.
+The National Stock Exchange, established in 1992, is located in Mumbai and serves as a key Indian stock market.
 It is the second-biggest securities exchange company in India by market capitalization and the most significant one measured by daily turnover.
 NSE ranks as the third largest exchange in the world after NYSE and NASDAQ for overall equity trading volume over 2020.

 The National Stock Exchange (NSE) of India was incorporated in 1992 and recognized by the Securities and Exchange Board of India (SEBI) in 1993.
 It started operations in April 1993, initially as a wholesale debt market.
 This was followed by the launch of the cash market segment in 1994.
 Over the subsequent years, NSE has grown substantially to become one of the leading stock exchanges in the world with an average daily turnover of over INR 527.5 billion (~USD 7 billion).